taskscape/SolutionBundler/readme.md

 SolutionProcessor <path-to-solution-file> [output-file]
 ```

-If no output file is specified, the program will create `output.txt` in the current directory.
+If no output file is specified, the program will create `output.md` in the current directory.

 ### Examples